ochiuom/qiskit-01/01-Step_qiskit-jupyterlab-pi5-install.md

 ## Notes

-- If you're using a Zsh terminal instead of Bash, the activation command remains the same.
+- If you're using a Bash terminal instead of Zsh, then for qiskit visualization use "pip install qiskit[visualization]".
 - You may need to install additional dependencies if you encounter any errors during the installation process.
 - It's recommended to use this setup within the virtual environment to avoid conflicts with system-wide Python packages.